-- [8] The most recent collective agreement between PSAC and SNPF-Trenton expired on November 30, 2023. - [9] The PSAC issued notice to bargain a renewal collective agreement on July 31, 2023.
-The parties engaged in collective bargaining on July 16, 2024. - [10] On August 14, 2024, PSAC filed a request to the Federal Public Sector Labour & Employment Board to establish a Public Interest Commission and, subsequently, this Commission was constituted. - [11] There are two outstanding and related issues: (i) the term of the renewal Collective agreement; and (2) the wage increases to be awarded over the term of the renewal Collective agreement.
+[8] The most recent collective agreement between PSAC and SNPF-Suffield expired on March 31, 2023.

+[9] The PSAC issued notice to bargain a renewal collective agreement on March 30, 2023.
+The parties engaged in collective bargaining on September 23, 24, and 25, 2024.
+Despite their efforts, the parties were unable to resolve the terms of the renewal collective agreement and PSAC thereafter indicated that it intended to file for conciliation.

+[10] On October 9, 2024, PSAC filed a request to the Federal Public Sector Labour & Employment Board to establish a Public Interest Commission and, subsequently, this Commission was constituted.

+[11] Following the establishment of this Public Interest Commission, the parties were able to resolve some additional items in dispute.
+At the time of the hearing, the following issues remained in dispute:

+Wage Increases, Pay Notes and Term; Article 10.08 - Leave for Union Business; Articles 18.04 & 18.05 - Safety Footwear Allowance; Article 23.01 & 23.02 - Reporting Pay; Article 26.15 - Vacation Leave; and Article 24.06 - Grievances Regarding Job Postings